 - Enjoy your paddle and talk to your guest about taking a Hampton Paddler course and joining the club themselves or as part of a family membership, if they are immediate family.

 - A boat licence can be obtained from https://www.gov.uk/

 Children may only paddle with their parents/guardians, who are 2 star, Hampton Kayaker Plus, Paddle Explore level paddlers.
 Those parents/guardians must take full responsibility for their children at all times.

 - The spaces work on a first-come, first-serve basis to paying members of HCC

 - Racks very rarely become available, so please do not be disappointed if you cannot get a space

 - Rack space costs £45 per year, a figure that will be reviewed annually

 - If you no longer need your space, please contact the Rack Manager to remove your name from the list

 - When a space becomes available, the Rack Manager will inform the committee and the first person on the list will be contacted to see if they are still interested.
-If they are, they must pay immediately and take the space within 12 weeks
+If so, they expected to pay immediately and take the space within a reasonable length of time

 - If the person does not want/cannot take the space within 12 weeks, then they will fall to the bottom of the list and the next person in line will be offered the rack – so on and so forth